Kansas sheriffs address ‘fentanyl crisis’ at Border

 “We’ve seen the video of what they’ve encountered down here with the high-speed chases, and the mules running from law enforcement officers, and wrecking vehicles, and dumping people on the side of the highway,” Hill said.

-In the past 14 months, more than 12,000lbs of fentanyl-related substances were seized from criminals at the southern border.
+In the past 14 months, more than 12,000 pounds of fentanyl-related substances was seized from criminals at the southern border.

-While fentanyl has been the main concern, Jackson County Sheriff Tim Morse said there’s also been an increase in other drugs traveling across the state and country as well.
+While fentanyl has been the main concern, Jackson County Sheriff Tim Morse said there’s also been an increase in other drugs traveling across the state and country.

 “We’ve seen a big influx in drugs like heroin.
 We’ve always been fighting methamphetamine for the last 30 years, cocaine, all types of drugs,” Morse said.